CarrotWillKillU/DiscordSniper/README.md

 ## Features

-- Automaticly enter giveaways with the word "nitro" in the embed.
+- Automaticaly enter giveaways with the word "nitro" in the embed.
 - Snipe Nitro gifts
 - on winning a nitro giveaway send a customizable message to the host

 ![Screenshot](Screenshot.png)

-### Instalation
+### Installation

 I have made the installation as easy as possible. there is one step:
 ```